 60-60A should be applied in a single coat, and does not require a primer.
 These features make 60-60A the easiest to use, fastest to apply thermal barrier available on the market.

 Contact Us today to learn how 60-60A is the right Thermal Barrier Coating for your next Spray Polyurethane Foam job.
-60-60a is available in white or black.
+60-60a is available in standard white.
+Black is also available but may require a lead time based on availability.

 Product Data Sheet Safety Data Sheet Evaluation Report ER-596 (Update Coming Soon) Thermal Barriers & Ignition Barriers-SPFA 126